ateixeira/mern-stack/README.md

   npm start
 ```

-# Or, follow my steps
+# Or, take a look on my steps (this is not a step by step to achieve the final result, it is just giving ideas on each of the topics)

 ## 1 - SetUP the npm + webpack bundler configs: